Aurillium/aurillium/README.md

 # Hello!

 I'm Memphis Marshall, a student studying computer science at Edith Cowan University.
-I write a lot of open-source code because I rely a lot on other open source code and believe it's an important and useful community and I want programming to be accessible to all.
+I write a lot of open-source code because I rely a lot on other open source code and want to allow others to do the same.
+I believe it's an important and useful community and I want programming to be accessible to all.
 My main languages are JavaScript (node.js), Java, Python, and Go, but I experiment and occasionally use a lot more.

 ## Projects
 ### Pronoun Bot